 (A version of this article was published in The Press newspaper, Christchurch, and on the Stuff website on 4/7/2020) After “How much will it cost”, probably the second most common question I hear (once the shock has worn off) is; “how do I build it more cheaply?”.
 There are a bunch of options that can save you […]

 This would have to be one of the most often asked questions I get.
 As always, the answer is ‘it depends’.
 Every project is different and there are hundreds of choices and factors that can affect cost.
-You can build a house and then do a few DIY Projects on your own which you save […]
+However as a starting point, the following scenarios may give you a ballpark idea at today’s (2017) prices. […]

 It strikes me that the terms of reference for the CERA earthquake memorial project almost entirely miss the point.http://cera.govt.nz/news/2014/site-confirmed-for-canterbury-earthquake-memorial-12-july-2014 Why are we limiting proposals to the location selected?
 The riverside site represents a number of quite profound social and architectural deficiencies and lost opportunities for any disaster memorial of international stature.
 The worst is that […]